 A cute gift can be a great present for a good-looking pet.
 Just be sure that your pet is happy with anything you decide to dress them in, as some dogs and cats aren’t fans of dressing-up.

 Dressing up as Santa Paws with a dog-friendly Santa’s hat or a pair of felt reindeer antlers can help your pet join the party.
-If you’re buying these presents, just make sure they’re made from pet-friendly materials and take them off if your pet is showing any signs of discomfort.
+If you’re buying these Christmas presents for a pet, just make sure they’re made from pet-friendly materials and take them off if your pet is showing any signs of discomfort.

 One of the ways we reward our dogs when they've been good is to treat them with food.
 But watch out - what we consider a treat, especially at Christmas, can be extremely dangerous for dogs.